dev-muhammad-amir/dev-muhammad-amir/README.md

 ### 🎼 Work Experience:
 **Freelance Web Developer (Mar 2023 – Nov 2023)**
-💻 Developed multiple web applications using **PHP, Laravel**, MySQL, and Bootstrap.
+💻 Developed multiple web applications using **PHP, Laravel, MySQL**, and Bootstrap.
 🚀 Built and deployed personal projects like Gift Plaza Website, Vaccination System, and Hotel Booking System.
 🛠️ Worked on custom CMS, e-commerce platforms, and database-driven applications.

 **Web Developer at MANO (Nov 2023 – Aug 2024)**
-🖥️ Worked remotely as a Web Developer, contributing to the development of web applications using **PHP, Laravel**, and MySQL.
+🖥️ Worked remotely as a Web Developer, contributing to the development of web applications using **PHP and Laravel**.
 🤝 Collaborated with cross-functional teams to implement new features and optimize existing code.
 🌐 Built and maintained responsive websites and web solutions for clients.

 **Web Developer at DevFamz (Oct 2024 – Present)**
-🔧 Currently working at DevFamz, focusing on **Laravel**, PHP, MySQL, and Bootstrap for developing and maintaining web applications.
+🔧 Currently working at DevFamz, focusing on **PHP, Laravel, MySQL**, and Bootstrap for developing and maintaining web applications.
 🏗️ Leading the development of custom CMS platforms, e-commerce websites, and database-driven applications.

 📈 Actively working on multiple projects, delivering quality web solutions to clients while managing freelance projects simultaneously.